pekkis/queue/README.md

 A better example
 -----------------

-For an end-to-end example with IronMQ and a "real life" scenario, see the folder `example`.
+For an end-to-end example with IronMQ and a "real life" scenario, see the folder `examples`.

 Also see Xi Filelib (v0.10+) for actual real use case from the real world!